gth-ai/awesome-cs-tools/README.md

 - [ML-Papers-of-the-Week](https://github.com/dair-ai/ML-Papers-of-the-Week): A weekly list of top ML papers in your inbox.
 - [SyntheX](https://github.com/arcadelab/SyntheX): This repository contains the training and testing scripts on the three SyntheX applications, namely hip imaging, surgical tool detection and covid.
 The associated data is provided in a separate folder.
 Detailed running instructions can be found in each sub folder.
 - [awesome-object-detection](https://github.com/gth-ai/awesome-object-detection): This is a list of awesome articles about object detection.
-- [Awesome Computer Vision](https://github.com/jbhuang0604/awesome-computer-vision): A curated list of awesome computer vision resources
+- [Awesome Computer Vision](https://github.com/jbhuang0604/awesome-computer-vision): A curated list of awesome computer vision resources.

 #### Tools
 - [Medecine](https://github.com/primakov/precision-medicine-toolbox): precision-medicine-toolbox is an open-source python package for medical imaging data preparation for data science tasks.
 This package is aimed to provide a tool to curate the imaging data and to perform exploratory feature analysis.